donnemartin/notes/README.md

 notes
 ============

 Android note taking app, still early in its development.
-Supports text notes, checkboxes, audio, photos, and videos.
+Supports text notes, checkboxes, audio, photos, and (soon) videos.

 Compatible with Froyo and later devices.